wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 :::info INFO: Save the medic id on your own database

-We highly recommend you to save the ID's of the doctors you have create.
-In order to have a better integration.
+In order to have a better integration, we highly recommend you to save the ID's of the doctors you have created

 :::

 > We verify the metadata of every medic on our plataform, if the medic has not specialty verified, shamely that medic couldn't create any prescription.
-So please let us know if your integrations has not specialty verified users.
+Please let us know if your integrations have or haven't got specialty verified users

 ## Creating Prescriptions

-So the next step is create the first prescription
+The next step is to create the first prescription

 Regarding the before steps, we have the following data: